EzriRX/sourdough/README.md

     positions.BOTTOM_RIGHT,
     positions.TOP_CENTER,
     positions.TOP_LEFT,
-    positions.TOP_RIGHT
+    positions.TOP_RIGHT,
   ]), // position of the alert on screen. note: this only applies to toast-style alerts
-  timeout: PropTypes.number // timeout until the alert disappears. set to 0 to stay on screen }
+  timeout: PropTypes.number, // timeout until the alert disappears. set to 0 to stay on screen }

 alert.show('Hello world', alertOptions)